 Anchor institutions – their role in reducing health inequalities and building back fairer

-The COVID-19 global pandemic has brought the issue of health inequality into focus in this country, creating significant health and economic impacts that we will be facing for many months, if not years, to come.
-However, these impacts have not been experienced equally, with some groups of people in our society experiencing the worst of these inequalities.
+The Covid-19 global pandemic has brought the issue of health inequality into focus in this country, creating significant health and economic impacts which we will face for many months, if not years, to come.
+And as with other health and wellbeing outcomes, the impacts from Covid-19 have not been experienced equally.
+Many anchor institutions have been central to the immediate response to this pandemic, and through their role as anchor institutions they also have an essential role in recovery and achieving the aim of building back fairer.

 Introducing our work to support anchor institutions in the region